Alan Sainsbury, Baron Sainsbury: Business career

 In 1956, Sainsbury became chairman after the death of his father, John Benjamin.
 As chairman, he pioneered fresh and frozen foods, and increased Sainsbury's own label range.
 He introduced oven-ready frozen chickens and the simple but powerful slogan "Good Food Costs Less at Sainsbury's" in 1959.
 Sainsbury's also released its first public relations video in 1964.
 He retired as chairman in 1967 to be replaced by his brother Sir Robert, and became Life President.
 Upon Sir Robert's retirement in 1969, Alan's son John became chairman.
 Sir Robert was then appointed Joint Life President of the retailer along with his brother.

 By this time Sainsbury's boasted 244 UK grocery stores (162 self-service shops and 82 counter service stores).
 The average size of new supermarkets was 8120 sqft.
 The range of products had increased from 350 to 4,000 (including 1,500 own brand products).
 In 1969 sales reached £166m and profit before tax was £4.3m.
 The Company also boasted the highest sales per square foot in the food retailing industry and the market share of the UK supermarket business was 2.5%, turning Sainsbury's into a medium-sized, regional business in London and the South-East.
 When the company was listed on the London Stock Exchange on 12 July 1973, as J Sainsbury plc. (which was at the time the largest flotation ever), his family retained control with an 85% stake.
 Alan Sainsbury split his 18% stake in the business between his sons John, Simon and Tim, each holding 6%, while his brother Sir Robert gave his entire 18% stake to his only son, David.

 Political career

 Alan Sainsbury first entered politics by standing as a Liberal parliamentary candidate at Sudbury in the 1929, 1931 and 1935 general elections, before joining the Labour Party in 1945.
+A supporter of Hugh Gaitskell, he was one of a trio of wealthy benefactors (the others were Henry Walston and Charles Forte) who provided covert funding for both the short-lived socialist newspaper Forward and the Gaitskellite pressure group the Campaign for Democratic Socialism.
 Upon being made a life peer in 1962 he sat on the Labour benches.

 In February 1981, he was one of 100 prominent supporters of the 'Gang of Four', who had broken away from Labour to form the Social Democratic Party (SDP).
 When the SDP split in 1988, Sainsbury was among those who joined David Owen in forming a new 'continuing' SDP, where he remained until that party's dissolution in 1990.
 Although his nephew David also became a member of the 'continuing' SDP, his son John elected to take the Conservative whip when made a peer in 1989, thereby sitting in opposition to his father.